covcom/205CDE/03 Introduction to HTML5/README.md

     </dl>
 ```

-The definitions list contains two elements for each item: a `dt` for term and a `dd` for definition.
+The definitions list contains two elements for each item: a `dt` for the term and a `dd` for definition.

 ### Images